Joseph C. Hisrich

 Joseph C. Hisrich (born July 10, 1942) is a retired American educator and Democratic politician.
-He served one term in the Wisconsin State Assembly (1991–1993) representing Eau Claire County.
+He was a member of the Wisconsin State Assembly representing Eau Claire County, serving one term from 1991–1993.

 Biography

 Born in Dover, Ohio, Hisrich received his bachelor's degree from St. Fidelis College Seminary, in Herman, Pennsylvania, in 1965.
 He then received his master's degree from Loyola University Chicago, in 1967.
 He taught sociology at University of Wisconsin–Eau Claire and was a student service specialist.
 He also taught in junior high school.
 Hisrich served on the Eau Claire County Board of Supervisors from 1983 to 1990 and also served on the Eau Claire City/County Board of Health.
 He was elected to the Wisconsin State Assembly in 1990, serving in 1991 and 1992.
 In October 2001, Hisrich retired from University of Wisconsin–Eau Claire.
 Since leaving office, Hisrich has retired to Fort Myers, Florida.